Olive-kaa/Snufkins_Diary/README.md

 Snufkin's Diary is a Munro bagging app.
-A web app built using Python, Flask, Postgres, HTML and CSS.
+A web app built using Python, Flask, PostgreSQL, HTML and CSS.

 MVP:
 Display a list of hikers with the option to create new ones and delete a hiker